smaremanda/add-in-docs/overview/platform-overview.md

 You can publish Office Add-ins to four distribution end-points:

--  **Office Store**????????This is a public marketplace that Microsoft hosts and regulates on Office.com.
+-  **Office Store** - This is a public marketplace that Microsoft hosts and regulates on Office.com.
 In the Office Store, developers around the world can publish and sell their custom Office solutions, and then end users and IT professionals can download them for personal or corporate use.

     When a developer uploads an add-in to the Office Store, Microsoft validates the code.
 For example, it verifies that the add-in manifest markup is valid and complete.
 If the code is valid, Microsoft digitally signs the add-in package.
 The Office Store then takes care of the consumer download experience from discovery to purchase, upgrades, and updates.

--  **Office Add-ins catalog on SharePoint**????????For task pane and content add-ins, IT departments can deploy private add-in catalogs to provide the same add-in acquisition experience that the Office Store provides.
+-  **Office Add-ins catalog on SharePoint** - For task pane and content add-ins, IT departments can deploy private add-in catalogs to provide the same add-in acquisition experience that the Office Store provides.
 This new catalog and development platform enables IT departments to use a streamlined method to distribute Office and SharePoint Add-ins to managed users from a central location.

     Add-in catalogs are available to all SharePoint 2013 customers (including Office 365 and SharePoint on-premise).
 An add-in catalog enables publishing and management of both internally created add-ins as well as add-ins that are available in the Office Store and licensed for corporate use.

--  **Exchange catalog**????????This is a private catalog for Outlook add-ins that is available to users of the Exchange server on which it resides.
+-  **Exchange catalog** - This is a private catalog for Outlook add-ins that is available to users of the Exchange server on which it resides.
 It enables publishing and management of corporate Outlook add-ins, including internally created add-ins as well as add-ins that are available in the Office Store and licensed for corporate use.

--  **Network shared folder add-in catalog**????????IT departments and developers can also deploy task pane and content add-ins to a central network shared folder, where the manifest files will be stored and managed.
+-  **Network shared folder add-in catalog** - IT departments and developers can also deploy task pane and content add-ins to a central network shared folder, where the manifest files will be stored and managed.
 Users can then acquire add-ins by specifying this shared folder as a trusted catalog, or IT departments can configure this shared folder as a trusted catalog by using a registry setting.

 For more information, see [Publish your Office Add-in](../publish/publish.md).